Skip to content

 Attack Chain

-7. The application sends the new password to the user’s email address.
+7. Attacker uses the new password to log into the compromised account.

 Impact